 If you’re a Starbuck’s lover, a new study will make you do a happy dance.
-Drinking coffee not only has health benefits – it may lower your risk for dying early.
+Drinking a cup of coffee not only has health benefits – it may lower your risk for dying early.
 Tea may be the favored beverage in some parts of the world, but in America, coffee rules.
 That’s a good thing!
-Now you don’t to feel guilty about sipping your favorite hot beverage, as long as you don’t destroy the health benefits by adding too much sugar.
+Now you don’t have to feel guilty about sipping your favorite hot beverage, as long as you don’t destroy the health benefits by adding too much sugar.

 In a recent study, researchers followed a group of more than 90,000 healthy adults for almost 11 years.
 After analyzing their diet and coffee-drinking habits, they took note of any health problems the participants developed or deaths that occurred over the course of the study.